Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/USER.md

     }
     ```

-    so instead of using `cpe-srun` in the above example, one could also have used
+    so instead of using `ccpe-srun` in the above example, one could also have used

     ``` bash
     SINGULARITYENV_PATH=$PATH SINGULARITYENV_LD_LIBRARY_PATH=$LD_LIBRARY_PATH srun \